-Mot collectors of United States coins recognize that the 1960s was a period of radical change when it came to the nation’s coinage.
+Most collectors of United States coins recognize that the 1960s were a period of radical change when it came to the nation’s coinage.
 The post-war economic boom and the advancement of vending machine technology meant that Americans needed a lot more coins in their purses and pockets for day-to-day commerce.
 At the same time, global demand for silver was up dramatically.
-In order to preserve the market price of silver below the face value of U.S. currency so people wouldn’t exchange bills for more valuable bullion or melt down coins from circulation, the Treasury Department began to sell off its silver reserves.
+In order to preserve the market price of silver below the face value of U.S. currency so people wouldn’t exchange bills for more valuable bullion or meltdown coins from circulation, the Treasury Department began to sell off its silver reserves.
 This dampened but did not stop the rise in price.

 In 1964, the Mint instituted a date freeze on silver quarters, dimes and half dollars until it produced what it thought were enough silver coins to meet the immediate needs of business.
 It also began production on copper-nickel clad coins, which had been authorized by the Coinage Act of 1965.
 A date freeze of sorts was in effect for the new clad coins since pieces dated 1965 were produced over the course of about 18 months.
 But once the Mint was confident that the full mintage of clad coinage could meet the demands of commerce, the production of silver coins ceased.
 Sort of.

 Because while quarters and dimes were now minted according to the new copper-nickel layered composition, the silver content of Kennedy half dollars was instead reduced from 90% silver, 10% copper to 40% silver, 60% copper.
 The half dollar was treated this way because at the time it was the nation’s largest denomination of coin, and the federal government wanted to prevent any real or imagined harm to both the economy and national prestige.

 This is where the 1970-D comes in.